Fariddeniro/Python-for-everybody/README.md

-In this folder you can find many of the solutions for assignments in "Python for Everybody" course.
+In this folder you can find many of the solutions for assignments in "Python for Everybody" course in coursera.